-asked by Farshid Sepassi 11 months ago
+asked by Farshid Sepassi about 1 year ago

 Could hurt Microsoft as many companies revamp themselves for the era of "cloud" computing, a Google-backed approach in which software is easily accessed online and sold as a subscription product, rather than installed on companies' computers.